← Back to blog

 The experiment

 Three agents — one from each major LLM provider — given a collaborative task with AGLedger's contract spec as their only coordination tool.
 No scripted outcomes.
-Agents chose how and whether to use mandates.
+Agents chose how and whether to use records.
 We observed what happened.

 Each experiment ran against both budget and premium model tiers with identical tool profiles, identical prompts, identical tasks.
 The only variable was the model behind each agent.